vanjang/AstronomyPictures/README.md

 **How to install**

-- To run the project, just clone the [repository](https://github.com/vanjang/AstronomyPictures.git) and you are good to go.
+- To run the project, just clone the [repository](https://github.com/vanjang/AstronomyPictures.git) and run, then you are good to go.

 **Key Features**